Blidworth Welfare F.C.

 Season 21/22 after phase-2 of drainage work was completed on the pitch by Chairman Chris Wain, saw Hannigan, Smith and Mitchell pick up where they left off after re-signing all but one of the previous season's unbeaten squad.
 The club also restarted a reserve team to support the manager in the development of the club's young players led by Nigel Dobney.
 The first team won the CMFL South Division title finishing four points clear of Mickleover FC gaining promotion to Step 6 of the football pyramid, the first time Blidworth had won a trophy in over 15 years.
 The reserve side finished sixth in the table in their first ever season in men's football using mostly under-19 players.

-Season 22/23 after a good start to the season, manager Richard Hannigan had to vacate his role as first team manger.
+Season 22/23 after a good start to the season, manager Richard Hannigan had to vacate his role as first team manager.
 Scott Ward ended in bringing in a well respected Manager in local football 'Cookie'.
-Cookie then said some oblique comments about the previous manger, Richard Hannigan.
+Cookie then said some oblique comments about the previous manager, Richard Hannigan.
 This resulted in all the players ending up leaving and therefore the club resigned from the league.
 Many players stayed playing for the reserves which was run by previous goal keeping coach, Steve Smith.
 Daren Fowler help keep the club alive.

 Season 23/24 Blidworth had their best ever season with 20 Games 19 wins 1 draw 0 losses in the league.